What should I do if I want to change my accountant?

 Professional Clearance

-"We have been approached by Joe Bloggs to act as accountants on behalf of their limited company ABC Ltd. Please may you advise us if there is any professional reasons why you think we should not accept this appointment."
+“We have been approached by Joe Bloggs to act as accountants on behalf of their limited company ABC Ltd. Please, may you advise us if there are any professional reasons why you think we should not accept this appointment.”

 The letter continues to request copies of accounts and tax records, tax returns and any other information they may need.